opensourcez/zeeks/README.md

 ## Big shoutout to Niels who made Yar, wich is where we got most of the regxp rules https://github.com/nielsing/yar

 ## Slow mode
 This tool has the ability to slowly walk directories in order not to spike network traffic on network mounted volumes.
-This option is meant to enabled a stealth sreach.
+This option is meant to enabled a stealth search which is preffered by cyber security professionals.

 ## Concurrency
 ....